dannytaylor/pinspiroy/README.md

 Button and gesture bindings are found in bindings.py.
 Note: If you're adding new keys to your bindings you will have to add them to the virtual button pad capabilities: see 'cap_btn' in pinspiroy.py

-## Configuring
+## Bindings

-I have the button and gesture bindings set up with the following for defaults
+I have the button and gesture bindings set up with the following for defaults.
+These are set up to work best with Krita, so you may need to change them depending on your art program.

 ![](https://github.com/dannytaylor/pinspiroy/blob/master/docs/buttons.png)